axwilliamson-godaddy/2022-Docker-Bootcamp/Part 2/README.md

 kib                /usr/local/bin/dumb-init - ...
 Up (health: starting)   0.0.0.0:5601->5601/tcp,:::5601->5601/tcp
 ```

 > See how the above logs show `healthy` for some of the services?
-That's beacuse these services have a `HEALTHCHECK` defined.
+That's because these services have a `HEALTHCHECK` defined.
 This allows you to make sure that the individual containers in your services are working as you expect.

 ##### Use the Elastic Stack